-Pukekohe Park Raceway near Auckland has more than 50 years of action under its belt, during which time it has become the spiritual home of New Zealand motor racing.
+Pukekohe Park Raceway near Auckland had more than 50 years of action under its belt, during which time it became the spiritual home of New Zealand motor racing.

 The early years were dominated by the annual visit of the European stars for the winter Tasman Series.
 The likes of Graham Hill, Jackie Stewart, Jim Clarke and Stirling Moss would thrill local crowds in powerful single seaters – effectively contemporary Grand Prix cars powered by the previous generation of 2.5 litre F1 engines.

 Pukekohe flourished, with crowds of more than 40,000 for its first races.
 John Surtees won the first event, run to Formula Libre rules, in a Lola Climax.
 Over the next few years, now under the Tasman banner, winners included Bruce McLaren, Graham Hill, Jackie Stewart and Chris Amon.

 From 1967 onwards, the long version of the circuit was bypassed, never to be used again in competition; instead of the sharp first turn leading to the hairpin, the track now swept right through a fast bend, up to a left-right chicane before rejoining the old course at Castrol Corner.

 Formula Tasman continued until 1969, when F5000 cars based on Chevy V8s took over.
 Gradually the international stars faded away, though there remained good rivalry among the Australian and New Zealand drivers.

 While the four wheeled brigade increasingly turned their attentions to touring car racing, the 1970s saw motorcycle racing establish itself at the venue, thanks to the end-of-season Marlboro Series.
 Bike racing enthusiasts saw racing machinery that would battle on European circuits in the coming Northern Hemisphere season, along with a number of imported overseas riders.